 Back on the road, past the Giorgio Armani factory, it is a short distance to the Duomo of Modena.
 Duomo means cathedral, and the one in Modena is one of the most important in Europe.
 You may have seen this Romanesque building on the news during the funeral of tenor Luciano Pavarotti.
 The inside is incredibly beautiful, gleaming in the light spilling through a beautiful rose window that dates back to the 13th century.
 Being a Leo myself, I’m a sucker for lions and loved the two Roman-era beasts supporting the entrance columns on their backs.
 It’s a gorgeous building and standing in front of the crib, one can almost feel God’s breath on their back.

 Lying in bed that night, listening to the roof creak under the wind, I realized how lucky I was.
 I had been given a high-speed tour of many areas but had met people and gotten to see places not normally open to tourists.
-Even better, the entire trip so far had cost me less than $100.
-Someday I will return to this region for a more relaxed-paced vacation, as I could happily spend a few weeks here.
+Even better, my time in Italy so far had cost me less than $100.
+Someday I will return to this region for a more relaxed vacation, as I could happily spend a few weeks here.
 [FD – a fear years later I did!]

 On the last morning with my hosts, I spent an hour helping with various kitchen chores, happily slicing and dicing vegetables for a sauce, the recipe which I promised to keep to myself – and immediately lost, so promise kept.
 I had a few hours before my train, so one of the sons took me on a short hike up onto the hillside above the family home.
 As we walked, we’d occasionally come across bits and pieces of an old rutted road winding along the ridge.
 He explained the grooves were caused by the wheels of passing Roman chariots, something I’d heard about before, but never seen.
 Once again, something so ancient I was at a loss for words.
 Once again I wanted to drop to my knees and feel the history in my fingers, feel the chariots, the dust, and the sounds.